NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 speed-vs-quality choices.
 Consider using mapprojection (:numref:`mapproj-example`).

-Mapprojection can also be done with the ISIS tools.
-Better mapproject results can be achieved by projecting on a higher resolution elevation source like the WAC DTM.
+Mapprojection can also be done with the ISIS tools (:numref:`mapproj_with_cam2map`).
+Better mapprojection results can be achieved by projecting on a higher resolution elevation source like the WAC DTM.
 This is achieved using the ISIS command ``demprep`` and attaching to cube files via the ``spiceinit`` SHAPE and MODEL options.

 Apollo 15 Metric Camera Images
 ------------------------------